 ETS installation operators are allocated emission allowances free of charge on the basis of benchmarks.
 The free-of-charge allocation is calculated on the basis of product, heat or fuel benchmarks as well as, where appropriate, in accordance with process emissions.
 Regardless of its actual greenhouse gas emissions, the free-of-charge allocation an ETS participant receives is individually calculated as a function of production volume, heat generated or the amount of fuel used and quantity of emission allowances per unit defined by the respective benchmark.
 The risk of relocating production abroad due to CO2 costs (“carbon leakage”) is also taken into account in this calculation.

 Calculation and use of maximum available quantity of emission allowances (“cap”)

 The absolute quantity of emission allowances in the system (“cap”) for the 2013-2020 period was determined on the basis of historical data from the years 2008-2012 (Annex 8 CO2 Ordinance).
 Because an emission allowance authorises the emission of one tonne CO2 equivalent (CO2eq), this also corresponds to the permissible greenhouse gas emissions in the system.
 For 2013, the cap was 5.63 million tonnes CO2eq and will decrease annually by the same absolute amount (1.74% of the 2010 baseline) to around 4.9 million tonnes CO2eq in 2020.
 5% of the cap is reserved each year for free-of-charge allocation to new market entrants and capacity expansions.
 This, on the one hand, entitles only plants newly built after 2013 and on the other existing plants with substantial capacity expansions.
-Emission allowances that have not been allocated free of charge will be auctioned off.
+The FOEN regularly auctions off emission allowances via the Swiss Emissions Trading Registry.

 Reporting and obligation to surrender emission allowances and emission-reduction certificates